How to Run 10+ Playwright Agents on One Logged-In Browser

 **Public web access with no login.** Your agents only need to read pages — fetch a public doc, read a product page, pull a news article.
 There's no account involved.
 Use [AgentPMT's Live Web Page Browser](https://www.agentpmt.com/marketplace/live-web-page-browser) — a marketplace tool that gives agents stateless web access without any of the setup in this tutorial.

-**Sites that don't care about automation flags.** For internal tools, SaaS dashboards, admin panels, and most staging environments, Playwright's storageState is much simpler:
+**Friendly sites where automation defaults are fine.** For internal tools, SaaS dashboards, admin panels, and most staging environments, Playwright's `storageState` is much simpler:

 // Bootstrap: log in once, save cookies